Delta Adapts: Creating a Climate Resilient Future

 Developing the Adaptation Plan

-Council staff is currently developing a public Draft Adaptation Plan, which will be released for a 60-day public comment period in 2024.
-The Draft Adaptation Plan is informed by a robust engagement process with a diverse array of interests, findings from the Vulnerability Assessment, and other literature and existing adaptation plans (see graphic below for more details).
+The draft Adaptation Plan has been informed by a robust engagement process with diverse interests, findings from the Vulnerability Assessment, and other literature and existing adaptation plans (see graphic below or this information sheet for more details).

 Past Accomplishments